slatedocs/slate/source/includes/groups.md

 }
 ```

+This endpoint returns a list of Group resources.

 ## Get a specific Group

-Get a specific Group resource.

 ```http
 GET /api/v2/groups/G64/ HTTP/1.1